Individual Choice

-Individual Choice is an album by French jazz fusion violinist Jean-Luc Ponty that was released in 1983.
+Individual Choice is an album by French jazz fusion violinist Jean-Luc Ponty, released in 1983.

 A music video for the title track was produced by Louis Schwarzberg in 1984, consisting of time-lapsed footage of New York City, Chicago, and Seattle.
+In 1996, the song “Computer Incantations for World Peace” became the basis of the house-music track “Love, Love, Love” by Those Guys.

 2009 Bootleg CD

 In 2009, a bootleg version of the album was released on CD by a private distributor.
 The bootleg track listing swaps the placement of tracks 2 and 4.
 The CD also changed the name of the track "Individual Choice" to "The Inclement Weather Song".